Volkswagen ID.4

 The Volkswagen ID.4 and Volkswagen ID.5 are battery electric compact crossover SUVs produced by Volkswagen.
 Based on the MEB platform, the ID.4 is the second model of the Volkswagen ID. series.
-The production version of the ID.4 debuted in September 2020 as the first fully-electric crossover SUV under the Volkswagen brand, while the coupe-shaped variant of the ID.4 (akin to the Audi e-tron Sportback) is marketed as the Volkswagen ID.5 and was revealed in November 2021.
+The production version of the ID.4 debuted in September 2020 as the first fully-electric crossover SUV under the Volkswagen brand, while the coupe-shaped variant of the ID.4 (akin to the Audi Q8 Sportback e-tron) is marketed as the Volkswagen ID.5 and was presented in November 2021.

 The ID.4 is positioned by Volkswagen as a high-volume, mass-market electric vehicle — a car for "the millions, not the millionaires," as the company claimed in its advertising.
 It was delivered to European customers from late 2020, and the first quarter of 2021 for the North American market.

 The ID.4 was elected World Car of the Year 2021 over runner-ups Honda e and Toyota Yaris.

+The vehicle was updated for model year 2024 to include a more powerful and efficient APP 550 electric motor with increased range, as well as heavily revised software and infotainment hardware.

 Overview

-The ID.4 was previewed the I.D.
+The ID.4 was previewed by the I.D.
 Crozz and I.D.
 Crozz II concept cars, which debuted in 2017 at the Shanghai and Frankfurt Auto Show, respectively.
 A prototype version of the ID.4 appeared in camouflage at the 2019 Frankfurt Motor Show discreetly so as not to steal the show from the first electric mass-market vehicle of the German brand, the ID.3.

-The production version was unveiled globally on 23 September 2020.
+The production version was presented globally on 23 September 2020.
 Unlike the ID.3 which is oriented mainly for the European market, the ID.4 also targeted the North American region as one of its core markets.
 Volkswagen Group of America CEO Scott Keogh went as far as saying the ID.4 "drives like a GTI, it has the packaging of a Tiguan and the purpose of the Beetle," to emphasize its driving dynamics, design, and technology.

-At launch, the electric SUV was solely offered with rear-wheel-drive and an electric motor located at the rear axle, with the dual motor all-wheel-drive version following later.
+At launch, the electric SUV was solely offered with rear-wheel-drive and an electric motor located at the rear axle, with the dual motor all-wheel-drive version to follow later.
 First sales were for the ID.4 "1st edition", which differs in some interior and exterior features from the series production models.